atet/unity/README.md

 * **Q: Why are we developing in Unity for an Android application, couldn't we have just used Android Studio?**
    * A: Yes, but once you develop a project in Unity, it can also be built for iOS, PS4, Xbox One, Windows, MacOS, etc.
 * You will frequently go back and forth between manipulating objects in the Unity graphical user interface (GUI, referred to as "Unity") program and programming in Visual Studio Code (referred to as "VSCode").
-* Unity is essentailly free for you learn and to make applications for yourself, but there may be some strings attached once you start making money from it: <a href="https://unity3d.com/legal/terms-of-service/software" target="_blank">https://unity3d.com/legal/terms-of-service/software</a>
+* Unity is essentially free for you learn and to make applications for yourself, but there may be some strings attached once you start making money from it: <a href="https://unity3d.com/legal/terms-of-service/software" target="_blank">https://unity3d.com/legal/terms-of-service/software</a>
 * Motivation: A colleague of mine (veteran software engineer) once told me while they were learning Unity:
    > Unity is.. peculiar...